wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/3-templates.md

 Once we click on this template, we will find a description of what the flow does and will be prompted to establish new connections for the connectors that are used by the flow.
-If you already have existing connections for these connectors, we can simply click on the **Continue** button.
+If you already have existing connections for these connectors, we can click on the **Continue** button.

 ![continue](../media/4-continue.png)